 - Educate clients or community members about mental or physical illness, abuse, medication, or available community resources.

-Substance Abuse Social Workers state the following job skills are important in their day-to-day work.
+When polled, Substance Abuse Social Workers say the following skills are most frequently used in their jobs:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.